• Main Menu

 • Papers deposited in online archives such as arXiv and PhilPapers, as well as on personal websites, should be marked ‘unpublished’.

-• Papers that have been accepted for publication but are only available as ‘online first’ and/or have yet to be assigned to an issue should be marked as ‘forthcoming’ (but do please provide the DOI if one exists).
+• Papers that have been accepted for publication but are only available as ‘online first’ and/or have yet to be assigned to an issue should be marked as ‘forthcoming’.
+Please provide the DOI.
+Please do not include page range; this is not the same as page number and will mislead readers.

 • Wherever possible, please provide the stable url (for example, https://doi.org…).